 Mendez enters Iran pretending he is Argo’s assistant producer.
 He goes to the ministry of culture to establish his cover by asking for a permit to film.
 The Iranians are suspicious.

 At the Canadian ambassador’s house, Mendez meets up with the six fugitives.
 The Canadian ambassador provides all six with Canadian passports and Mendez gives them cover stories to learn.
 The fugitives are scared and sceptical of their ability to keep up their cover under interrogation, but Mendez persuades them there is no other option, as the Iranians are closing in.
 In fact, the Iranians already suspect the Canadian ambassador is harbouring the six missing Americans.

 Argo has a straightforward ‘Mission’ plot.
-Mendez is brought in to rescue the fugitive diplomats.
+The CIA brings Mendez in to rescue the fugitive diplomats.
 He makes a plan to do so and carries it out.
-Obstacles are piled in his way and he works his way through them until he achieves his mission.
+The story piles obstacles in his way and he works his way through them until he achieves his mission.

 The ‘Mission’ Plot

 - Is given a mission to carry out by his Mentor.

 - Will be opposed by the Antagonist as he tries to complete the mission.